-For Berkeley, there is no problem, since all ideas are independent, and since we need not ascribe contradictory properties to an external object.
+For Berkeley, there is no problem because all ideas are independent.

+We need not ascribe contradictory properties to an external object.

-For the wax, I have a yellow idea, and then a clear idea; I have a hot idea and then a cold idea; I smell an aroma, and then fail to smell it.
+For the wax, I have a yellow idea and then a clear idea; I have a hot idea and then a cold idea; I smell an aroma and then fail to smell it.